The weather is right, the plane is fueled and. . . nowhere to go?

 - Alexandria Bay, NY — This will provide a view of the 1000 Islands from the other side of the St Lawrence River.

 - Portland, Maine

 - Montpelier, Vermont

-- Sandusky, Ohio: They have a shuttle that will take you to Cedar Point Amusement Park
+- Sandusky, Ohio — They have a shuttle that will take you to Cedar Point Amusement Park.

 Why not venture North and enjoy the vast beauty of Northern Ontario?
-Think you don’t see many planes in the skies around this area?
+Think you don’t see many planes in the skies around here?
 You OWN the skies up there!!
-You can’t beat the Fall colours in the Quebec hills around Mattawa following the Ottawa River to its head at Lake Temiskaming in the Tri-town area (New Liskeard, Haileybury, Cobalt).
+You can’t beat the fall colours in the Quebec hills around Mattawa following the Ottawa River to its head at Lake Temiskaming in the Tri-town area (New Liskeard, Haileybury, Cobalt).